AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 .. note::
    The fact that OBF is compatible in both directions helps when reading a newer version .msr file with an old Imspector copy.
 While window positions and some analysis related data is omitted, all physical data and the associated meta-data remains readable.
-Just (temporally) rename the file to .obf and open it in imspector.
+Just (temporally) rename the file to .obf and open it in Imspector.

 .. note::
    Some older versions of Imspector do not write OBF files and used the DBL (\*.dbl) format as an exchange